lakshmidurga23/231FA04435-MLOps-student-performance-feast/README.md

 Feature definitions remain consistent.
 Feature management becomes easier to reproduce and maintain.
 10. State two limitations of your current dataset.
-Limitation 1: Limited academic information
+Limitation 1: Limited Academic Information

 The dataset contains general student performance information but does not contain detailed subject-level or topic-level information.